Bermuda: Climate

-Bermuda has a humid subtropical climate (Köppen climate classification: Cfa), bordering closely on the tropical rainforest climate (Köppen climate classification: Af).
-Bermuda's oceanic influence results in a more moderate climate, more similar to the western coast of Europe than on the eastern coast of North America, characterised by high relative humidity that moderates temperature, ensuring generally mild winters and summers.
+Bermuda lies on the boundary of a humid subtropical climate (Köppen climate classification: Cfa), and a tropical rainforest climate (Köppen climate classification: Af).
+Bermuda's oceanic influence results in a more moderate climate, more similar to the western coast of Europe than on the eastern coast of North America, characterised by high relative humidity, which moderates temperature, ensuring generally mild winters and summers (by example, Glasgow, Scotland, at 55°5140 North, has an average winter temperature around 3 °Celsius, with temperatures as low as −8 °Celsius possible in December – its coldest month, while at about the same latitude, on the coast of Labrador, winter temperatures average −12 °Celsius, and can drop as low as −35 °Celsius.
+Lisbon, Portugal, and Princeton, New Jersey, at similar latitudes, have daily means in January of 11.8 °Celsius and −0.4 °Celsius, respectively).

-Bermuda is warmed by the nearby Gulf Stream.
-The islands may experience modestly cooler temperatures in January, February, and March [average 18 C].
-There has never been snow, a frost or freeze on record in Bermuda.
-The hardiness zone is 11b/12a.
-In other words, the coldest that the annual minimum temperature may be expected to be is around 10 °C. This is high for such a latitude and is a half-zone higher than the upper Florida Keys and Miami.